what is evapo and water evaporation?

 1. Manual Calculation:

-Using an evaporating dish is a traditional approach for measuring evaporation rates.
-This method involves putting a wide container with a set amount of water in the target area.
-You then record the changes in water level over time using a measuring device or markers.
-We then calculate the evaporation rate based on this data.
+You then track the changes in water level over time with a measuring device or markers.
+We will now calculate the evaporation rate using this data.

 Key considerations: